Dgital/gitops-demo-manifests/README.md

 # GitOps Demo: manifest repository

+This repository contains source code for our [GitOps - A Practical Implementation](https://dgital.com/blog/2025/06/17/gitops-practical-implementation) case study.
-This repository contains the generated Kubernetes manifests by the devops-cli tool.
+It stores the generated Kubernetes manifests by the devops-cli tool.
 The contents of the repository is watched by FluxCD and automatically applied to the cluster(s).

 ## Branching strategy